physx-is-fun/C-tutorial/enum.md

 # Enum

+## Enum

-Enum: A user defined type of named integer identifiers.
+A user defined type of named integer identifiers.
 It helps to make a program more readable.
 Enums are NOT STRINGS, but they can be treated as int.

 ## Bibliography